abeernasim/Python-Data-Analysis-/README.md

 Break down the performance of cars manufactured in 3 regions (Europe, USA,Japan) to select the Top 5 cars in performance with best fuel efficiency.

 ## Dataset used
--<a href= “https://github.com/abeernasim/Python-Data-Analysis-/blob/main/cars.csv> Cars Performance Data </a>
+-<a href="https://github.com/abeernasim/Python-Data-Analysis-/blob/main/cars.csv" > Cars Performance Data </a>

 ## Questions(KPIs)
 1- How does car weight affect MPG across the 3 regions ?